ibm-cloud-docs/CDN/metrics.md

   ![Metrics Overview](images/metrics-most-recent-interval.png)

-In the report, each point expect is a sum of metric data over a time interval, and the interval is calculated by the preceding table.
+In the report, each point is a sum of metric data over a time interval, and the interval is calculated by the preceding table.
 But for the last point, the interval might be smaller than others.
-For example, in the bandwidth most recent report, the time interval is 5 minutes, and all the points expect the last one is sum bandwidth over 5 minutes, but the last one is only 1-minute bandwidth (Mar 13 05:40 AM to Mar 13 05:41 AM).
+For example, in the bandwidth "most recent" report, the time interval is 5 minutes, and all the points are the sum of bandwidth over 5 minutes, except the last one is only 1-minute bandwidth (Mar 13 05:40 AM to Mar 13 05:41 AM).